Steel and tin cans: History

-The tin canning process was conceived by the Frenchman Philippe de Girard, who had British merchant Peter Durand patent the idea in 1810.
-The canning concept was based on experimental food preservation work in glass containers the year before by the French inventor Nicholas Appert.
+Frenchman Philippe de Girard, had British merchant Peter Durand obtain an English patent for the process in 1810.
 Durand did not pursue food canning, but, in 1812, sold his patent to two Englishmen, Bryan Donkin and John Hall, who refined the process and product, and set up the world's first commercial canning factory on Southwark Park Road, London.
 By 1813 they were producing their first tin canned goods for the Royal Navy.
 By 1820, tin canisters or cans were being used for gunpowder, seeds, and turpentine.

 Early tin cans were sealed by soldering with a tin–lead alloy, which could lead to lead poisoning.
 Automated soldering machines started to arrive in the 1870s and steel started to displace iron as a material for the cans at the very end of the 19th century.
 Locking side seam was invented by Max Ams in 1888, giving the rise to a "sanitary can" design, where the solder was found only on the outside of the can and never touched the food.
 The modern three-piece design dates back to 1904 (Sanitary Can Company of New York).

 In 1901 in the United States, the American Can Company was founded, at the time producing 90% of the tin cans in the United States.
 It bought out the Sanitary Can Company of New York in 1908, and the three-piece design displaced all other cans by the early 1920s.
 The can saw very little change since then, although better technology brought 20% reduction in the use of steel, and 50% - in the use of tin (the modern cans are 99.5% steel).

 Canned food in tin cans was already quite popular in various countries when technological advancements in the 1920s lowered the cost of the cans even further.
 In 1935, the first beer in metal cans was sold; it was an instant sales success.
-The production of these three-piece cans by the American Can Company stopped for World War II due to lack of material, after the war the first two-piece cans with no side seams and a cone top were introduced.
+The production of these three-piece cans by the American Can Company stopped for World War II due to lack of material, after the war the first Cone top.
 The use of aluminum started in 1958 with Primo beer.

 About 600 different types of cans were used in the early 21st century, with the most popular being the three-piece design with side seam and two double-seamed ends, followed by the two-piece construction with sides and bottom drawn as one piece.